• Home

 Money

-What do you expect that your money should buy?
+What do you expect your money should buy?
 Are you ok with $2000 only getting you someone to take you to a location and abandon you, or do you think that amount should include all trip prep and planning from experienced leaders and hands-on assistance throughout the workshop on every shoot?
-Should that money include the knowledge of a leader who knows the place well enough to make changes and decisions on the fly in changing conditions, or simply just a tour guide that shrugs and says ‘oh, well.’
+Should that money include the knowledge of a leader who knows the place well enough to make changes and decisions on the fly in changing conditions, or simply just a tour guide that shrugs and says ‘oh, well'?

 Leaders

 What should you look for in a photo workshop leader?
-First of all, you should look for a company whose only business is photography workshops who employs actual photography instructors as their trip leaders.
+First of all, you should look for a company whose ONLY business is photography workshops who employs actual photography instructors as their trip leaders.
 This company should also have a vested interest in STAYING in business.
 What does that mean?
 The workshop company should be ACCOUNTABLE – accountable for your money and accountable for your trip expectations.

 What are the leaders’ motivations?
 Do they just want to get their own vacation paid for, or is it their goal (and their JOB) to make sure YOU get everything you expect from a photo workshop?
 Are they just there to point the general direction you should go and then start their own shooting, or are they walking around checking in with everyone and offering help the whole time?